iacore/evil-janet/README.md

 # safety

-This crate makes no attempt at ergonomics or memory safety.
+This crate makes no attempt memory safety.
 It is the bare minimum required to use the janet api from rust.
 Higher level crates may come in the future.